- Deanne Anderson, MS, OT/L, SIPT – Owner

 Lauren is a registered Advanced Therapeutic Listening provider and is certified in sensory integration treatment and administering/interpreting the Sensory Integration and Praxis Tests (SIPT).

-Sarah Bengtson, MOT, OTR/L-earned her Master’s degree in Occupational Therapy from Bay Path University.
+Sarah Bengtson, MOT, OTR/L earned her Master’s degree in Occupational Therapy from Bay Path University.
 She also has a bachelor’s degree in Exercise Science from Southern Connecticut State University.
-During her graduate studies, she completed her clinical fieldwork at Creative Development, LLC and with the older adult population, which focused on holistic medicine, alternative treatments, group therapy, and advocacy which she carries over into her treatment sessions.
-Sarah has experience working with children of all ages and with a variety of diagnoses such as sensory processing disorder, Down syndrome, Cerebral Palsy, developmental delay, and Autism Spectrum Disorder as well as children who have difficulties with feeding, social skills, and self-regulation She has experience working with variety program or protocols within her sessions, such as, Handwriting without Tears, Zones of Regulation, and Michelle Garcia winner’s Social thinking curriculum.
-Sarah is also certified in Therapeutic Listening.
-She has become a mentor to OTR students, providing supervision and guidance during their clinical fieldworks.
-In her free time, she enjoys play hockey, cooking, and taking her dog on hikes!
+Sarah enjoys working with the pediatric population using a holistic approach to best provide for her clients and families.
+She collaborates as part of a transdisciplinary team to ensure carryover and generalization of skills for her clients.
+Sarah also represents Creative Development, LLC within a variety of community settings by working with clients in their homes, school, or other community programs.
+She has experience completing evaluations for durable medical equipment and assessing the home for modification.
+She has experience with children of all ages and with a variety of diagnoses such as sensory processing disorder, Down syndrome, Cerebral Palsy, developmental delay, various genetic syndromes, and Autism Spectrum Disorder as well as children who have difficulties with feeding, social skills, and self-regulation.
+She has experience working with a variety of programs or protocols within her sessions and is certified in Therapeutic Listening.
+She has become a mentor to OTR and OTA students, providing supervision and guidance during their clinical fieldworks.
+In her free time, she enjoys playing hockey, cooking, and taking her dog on hikes.

 She has attended various educational seminars to further her knowledge and special interest with helping children with feeding difficulties or “Picky Eaters”.
 Other areas of interest include assisting children with challenging fine motor deficits and emotional dysregulation, by incorporating “Handwriting without Tears and “Zones of Regulation” into therapy sessions.